polatengin/project-standards/DevContainers.md

 Open a project folder with Visual Studio Code, create `.devcontainer` folder at the root of the project.
 Create `devcontainer.json` and `Dockerfile` files in the `.devcontainer` folder.

-Basically `devcontainer.json` file is for configuring Visual Studio Code for the project, and `Dockerfile` file is for building the actual development environment with Docker.
+Basically, `devcontainer.json` file is for configuring Visual Studio Code for the project, and `Dockerfile` file is for building the actual development environment with Docker.

 Building a _Docker Image_ for _RunTime_ of the project and _DevelopmentTime_ of the project is two different things.